WadevaIsouke/Azibuy/README.md

 - 👋 Hi, I’m @Azibuy
 - 👀 I’m interested in Systems
 - 🌱 I’m currently learning engineering
-- 💞️ I’m looking to collaborate on robotic
 - 📫 How to reach me Aziboy12@hotmail.com

 <!---